lucylucy83/blog/content/Face-Routine.md

 <h3> Don't forget your eye cream

-Eye creams are not an asbolute necessity, but if you have particular concerns such as dark circles, crepey skin, eye bags, sagging, etc., eye creams do make a difference.
-Again, choosing the ingeredients that offer solutions to your concerns is key.
+Eye creams are not an absolute necessity, but if you have particular concerns such as dark circles, crepey skin, eye bags, sagging, etc., eye creams do make a difference.
+Again, choosing the ingredients that offer solutions to your concerns is key.

 <div class="imgbox">
 <img class="full-width" src='/images/featured-post/eye-creme.png' alt="basic skincare routine">
 </div>

 Under eye bags and dark circles are the most common concerns.
 Wrinkles and droopiness are close second and third.
 The former result for a variety of reasons and it is imperative to outline the exact cause(s) to find your relevant cure(s).
 The latter is mostly a matter of aging and can be helped with the right treatment.

+Because the skin around the eye area is so delicate, we recommend that you avoid heavy products.
+You don't want anything pulling on or weighing down the already delicate and thinner tissue.

+A good all-around, weightless option is[ Tatcha Luminous Deep Hydration Firming Eye Serum](https://amzn.to/34ZF6Hb "Tatcha Eye cream").
+It's key ingredient - Okinawa red algae enhances the skin's barrier function, replenishes natural water reservoir and increases its moisture-retention capabilities.
+Honeysuckle leaf and caffeine sooth and act as anti-oxidants.
+We saw visible firming, reduced puffiness, and plumping.